 Indexing of your video content on search engines

 A higher chance of ranking on video.google.com search queries

 A great-looking thumbnail on display in the SERP

 A chance to provide more details about your site and business through structured data schema markup

 However, Google has stated that they will ONLYindex video content that is embedded using the object embed method.
 People have found a way to “cheat” the embed system for Google indexing by nesting the object embed code within an iFrame.
-However, there isn’t any good research available that shows that the iFrame nesting method actually allows Google to index your content, so we’ll stick with the object embed method for our examples.
+However, no good research shows that the iFrame nesting method allows Google to index your content, so we’ll stick with the object embedding method for our examples.